 When do I pay tax on my rental income?

 You pay tax on the rental profits you make in each tax year.
-The tax year runs from the 6th April to 5th April the following year.
-You must file your self-assessment tax return and pay your bill to HRMC by the 31st January following the end of the tax year.
+The tax year runs from 6th April to 5th April the following year.
+You must file your self-assessment tax returns and pay your bill to HMRC by the 31st January following the end of the tax year.

-For example, for rental income earned between 6th April 2021 and 5th April 2022, you will need to file and pay your tax bill by 31st January 2023.
+For example, for rental income earned between 6th April 2022 and 5th April 2023, you must file and pay your tax returns by 31st January 2024.

 What if I have made a loss?

-If your expenses are more than your rental income, you will make a loss.
-This can be offset your loss against any profits you make from rental property in future years.
+You will make a loss if your expenses exceed your rental income.
+You can offset your loss against any profits you make from rental property in future years.